 U.S. Gold Coins Gold American Eagle Coins Gold Buffalo Coins Commemorative Gold Coins First Spouse Gold Coins High Relief Gold Coins Pre-1933 Gold Coins

-New Reverse Designs Revealed!
+New Reverse Designs Revealed, to debut in mid-2021!

-The American Silver Eagle reverse design was created by Artistic Infusion Program (AIP) member Emily Damstra and features an Eagle about to land after a flight, clasping an oak branch.
+The new American Silver Eagle reverse design was created by Artistic Infusion Program (AIP) member Emily Damstra and features an Eagle about to land after a flight, clasping an oak branch.
 This stunning new design was sculpted by United States Mint Medallic Artist Michael Gaudioso.

 Designed by Artistic Infusion (AIP) member Jennie Norris, the American Gold Eagle reverse design features an intricately detailed side-view of a bald eagle's head.